isamu-isozaki/teamai_test/product/single-application/index.html.md

 but you simply click on the environment link and try things out.

-Only a tool that combines code review with CI/CD pipelines and integration with container schedulers (Kubernetes) is able to quickly create and shut down review apps and make them part of the review process.
+Only a tool that combines code review with CI/CD pipelines and integration with container schedulers (Kubernetes/index.html.md) is able to quickly create and shut down review apps and make them part of the review process.

 ### Cycle Analytics